Climate, Peace and Stability: Weathering Risk Through COP and Beyond

 At the same time, ambitious climate action – financing, adaptation and mitigation – can inadvertently have an adverse impact on peace and stability in fragile contexts, if not approached in a conflict sensitive manner.
 Decarbonisation can change and potentially destabilise geopolitical power relations.
 Weak governance structures rooted in political instability and conflict often lack the capacity to tackle climate change effectively.

-The event forms part of a high-level multilateral process, following on from the Berlin Climate and Security Conference 2021, bridging to Munich Security Conference 2022 and then to COP27 and beyond.
+The event formed part of a high-level multilateral process, following on from the Berlin Climate and Security Conference 2021, bridging to Munich Security Conference 2022 and then to COP27 and beyond.

 - Miguel Berger, State Secretary, German Federal Foreign Office